AbeTavarez/JavaScript-Course/README.md

 # JavaScript-Course

 Beginners JavaScript Course

-# Introduction To JavaScript
+# Section 1: Introduction To JavaScript

-## What's JavaScript?
+### What's JavaScript?

 - JavaScript or JS for short, is a high level programming language.
-- JS is used to add functionality to websites or web applications, create server-side applications, mobile and desktop applications, and more!
+- JS is used to add functionality to websites or web applications, create server-side applications, mobile apps, desktop applications, and more!
 - For the first part of this course we'll be working with HTML, CSS and JavaScript to create web applications.

-## How do we get JavaScript?
+### How do we get JavaScript?

 - JavaScript is native to web browsers, meaning all browsers already have JavaScript in them.
 - We also would like to run JavaScript outside the browser right?, therefore we'll install NodeJS.
 - NodeJS is a JavaScript runtime environment.
-This environment (NodeJS), allows you to run JavaScript on multiple platforms like Windows, Linux, Mac, Unix, and more...
+This environment (NodeJS), allows you to run JavaScript outside the browser on multiple platforms like Windows, Linux, Mac, Unix, and more...

-## Setup
+### Setup

-These are the tools we'll be using on this course, please go ahead and install these tools:
+These are the tools we'll be using on this course, please go ahead and install these FREE/Open Source tools:

 - NodeJS (https://nodejs.org/en/download/)
 - VS Code Editor (https://code.visualstudio.com/download)